Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Using Simulations to Inform System Design

 \subsection{Accuracy-based system}

-\paragraph{Observation} Empirical data~\cite{2025suggestion} show that users experience varying success rates with word suggestions, with some checking the suggestion list without choosing more often than others.
+\paragraph{Observation} Empirical data~\cite{2025suggestion} show that users experience varying success rates with word suggestions, with many instances where users check the suggestion list without selecting from it.
 It is unclear whether this comes from difficulty predicting when a word appears in the list or from personal strategies (e.g., using the list as a spell-check reference).
 A key design question is whether higher algorithm accuracy reduces failed checks and whether investing in more accurate algorithms is worthwhile.

 \paragraph{Hypothesis} We hypothesize that suggestion accuracy strongly influences usage and that higher accuracy increases typing speed~\cite{delebecque:hal-02090402-condensed}.